jupyterhub/jupyterhub/docs/source/getting-started/security-basics.rst

 If SSL termination happens outside of the Hub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In certain cases, for example if the hub is running behind a reverse proxy, and
-In certain cases, e.g. behind `SSL termination in NGINX <https://www.nginx.com/resources/admin-guide/nginx-ssl-termination/>`_,
+`SSL termination is being provided by NGINX <https://www.nginx.com/resources/admin-guide/nginx-ssl-termination/>`_,
-allowing no SSL running on the hub may be the desired configuration option.
+it is reasonable to run the hub without SSL.

+To achieve this, simply omit the configuration settings
+``c.JupyterHub.ssl_key`` and ``c.JupyterHub.ssl_cert``
+(setting them to ``None`` does not have the same effect, and is an error).

 .. _cookie-secret: